Bloc/meteor-chat-checkpoints/04-messages-collection.md

 }
 ```

-Meteor's hot code reloads should populate your template immediately, but if it doesn't for whatever reason, stop the server (using `ctrl + c`) and reset the DB.
+Meteor's hot code reload should populate your template immediately, but if it doesn't for whatever reason, stop the server (using `ctrl + c`) and reset the DB.
 Start the server again after the reset.

 ```bash(Terminal)
 $ meteor reset # reset the db